DV

 Strategy & risk

 IEF tracks ICE U.S. Treasury 7-10 Year Bond Index with a treasury approach, while TLT tracks ICE U.S. Treasury 20+ Year Bond Index with a treasury approach.
-Beta is 1.17 for IEF and 2.38 for TLT, indicating IEF is less volatile relative to the market.
+Beta is 1.15 for IEF and 2.4 for TLT, making IEF the less volatile of the two by this measure.

 Fund details